SiliconEconometrics/PublicService/CountVotes/README.txt

 The code was written quickly and with an eye on performance.
 Don't expect a shining example of software engineering.

-DataStructures.scala reads the input formats and merges adjacent tallys.
-ElectionReport.scala contains the result of the election and code to print out pretty reports RunElection.scala contains the actual meat of the election.

 For performance reasons, identical votes are gathered together and processed as a group.
 This makes the random subset generation slightly more complex, but reduces the number